-"Recoil".
+- "Recoil".
 Beckett spends the entire episode having to protect Senator Bracken, the person responsible for her mother's murder, from a killer.
 Throughout this time, she is plagued with doubts as to whether she should just allow the killer to murder the senator, but still ends up doing the right thing (as in, saving him).
 And after all that, she is still no closer to taking the senator down.

-"The Squab and the Quail": Beckett's beginning to have doubts about where their relationship is heading and wants to talk to Castle about them, but Castle — wanting to make up for making her feel a bit taken for granted earlier in the episode — either misunderstands what she's asking or deliberately avoids her question, leaving her confused and uncertain.
+- "The Squab and the Quail": Beckett's beginning to have doubts about where their relationship is heading and wants to talk to Castle about them, but Castle — wanting to make up for making her feel a bit taken for granted earlier in the episode — either misunderstands what she's asking or deliberately avoids her question, leaving her confused and uncertain.

-"Need to Know".
+- "Need to Know".
 Upon realizing that the victim's lover is being asked by the CIA to continue her boyfriend's infiltration of her family, Beckett anonymously tips off the press regarding her ties to the Russian mob, rendering her useless to the CIA.
 Later, Castle tells her that he just got an apartment in DC so he could stay close to her, only for Beckett's partner to walk in and tell Beckett that she's being fired for her anonymous tip.

-"Disciple": 3XK is not only still alive and kicking — he's raising up a new protegé as well.
-Even worse for the viewers; it ends with Beckett driven to tears over a music record he left behind, but we have yet to find out why she reacted that way.
-Either way, the implication is that 3XK has a lot more in-depth knowledge of the characters than they realize.
+- "Disciple": 3XK is not only still alive and kicking — he's raising up a new protegé as well.
+Even worse for the viewers; it ends with Beckett driven to tears by the ominous and foreboding music file of "We'll Meet Again" his disciple left behind.
+The music is used again in "Resurrection".

 - "In the Belly of the Beast".
 Beckett's cover is blown when it's revealed that the "Lazarus" she's trying to bring down is Vulcan Simmons, a low-level thug who Beckett memorably slammed into the interrogation mirror during one of her investigations into her mother's death.
 He proceeds to torture her into near-unconsciousness, then orders her death in the woods.
 She's saved by the woman she was impersonating, who says it was payback from "Lazarus".
 Simmons is likely to go free from this, and Beckett now knows who the real Lazarus is—Senator Bracken.

-Dualvertisement: Tom Bergeron plays a murdered talk show host in "The Late Shaft".
+- Tom Bergeron plays a murdered talk show host in "The Late Shaft".
 Not so coincidentally, Bergeron is the host of Dancing with the Stars, which airs right before Castle.
 Later, Castle did an episode with a Brand X version of Dancing With The Stars ("A Dance With Death").

-Dude, Not Ironic: Played straight and inverted; Castle is very pleased when other characters correctly identify irony and occasionally hassles suspects over their incorrect usage.
+- Dude, Not Ironic: Played straight and inverted; Castle is very pleased when other characters correctly identify irony and occasionally hassles suspects over their incorrect usage.
 He is also picky about "your" and "you're", although he thinks "who" and "whom" is a more understandable mistake, being more difficult.

-Dumb Blonde: Subverted with Natalie Rhodes in "Nikki Heat".
+- Dumb Blonde: Subverted with Natalie Rhodes in "Nikki Heat".
 She looks like a standard B-movie horror actress at first, and then the team gets to meet her and finds out she's smart, a good actress, very perceptive, and extremely dedicated to her art.
 The rumor about her living in a crawlspace for a week for a horror movie about a crawlspace wasn't quite true, though.
 It was actually a month.